Betty Ford: Other matters

+Ford involved herself with the American Cancer Society and the Arthritis Foundation.

+Decades later, in his 2014 memoir, television producer Norman Lear revealed that in the late-1970s Ford had played a significant role in helping to persuade television executives to purchase the syndication rights to the series Maude, of which she was an avid viewer.
+He wrote that, at his request, Ford had attended the National Association of Television Program Executives convention and spoke to executives about her love of the series to help pique their interest in the series.

 Ford tackled the stigmatized issue of HIV/AIDS during the HIV/AIDS crisis.
 Through the work she did at the Betty Ford Center, Ford recognized the link between drug abuse and AIDS.
 She involved herself in the Los Angeles AIDS Project.
 In 1985, Ford received the Los Angeles AIDS Projects "Commitment to Life Award".
 Her acceptance speech spoke hopefully of the prospect that attitudes towards HIV/AIDS would shift, being de-stigmatized as cancer and alcoholism had (in part due to her contribution).
 When she attended the 1992 Republican National Convention, Ford wore an AIDS ribbon pin.